majestrate/metanet/doc/Overview.md

 * I2P allows "raw" (unsigned) messages, users can choose to send messages to other users anonymously.
 This can be toggled as desired.
 * [There can only be one](https://www.youtube.com/watch?v=izqeNpod6Mg#t=3m45s) MetaNet unless someone wants to do backwards incompatible changes to the protocol.

+UI is not my department, nor will it ever be.

+MetaNet (will) provide a local IRC Daemon that users can connect to with an irc client of their choice.